 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-I glad you're with us.
+I'm glad you're with us.

-Hour two Sean Hannity show.
+Our two Sean Hannity show.

 Now, the first part of this is arguing over the constitutionality.

-There'll be a motion to dismiss after this, and that will represent the the floor of where this will ultimately end.
+There'll be a motion to dismiss after this, and that will represent the floor of where this will ultimately end.

-And in other words, if you get the 45 votes that Rand Paul's motion got prior to this, that would mean that 45 Republican senators, which we would expect, uh vote again after the motion to dismiss, not to impeach the president, then that would mean that this is a an exercise in futility with the complete, full, predetermined outcome.
+And in other words, if you get the 45 votes that Rand Paul's motion got prior to this, that would mean that 45 Republican senators, which we would expect, vote again after the motion to dismiss not to impeach the president.

-Um before we get to Jordan Seculo and Greg Jarrett getting the legal arguments here.
+Before we get to Jordan Seculo and Greg Jarrett getting the legal arguments heal, let's go to our friend.

-They tell us that we have to have this impeachment trial such as it is to bring about unity.
+They tell us that we have to have this impeachment trial, such as it is, to bring about unity.

 But they don't want unity, and they know this so-called trial will tear the country in half, leaving tens of millions of Americans feeling left out of the nation's agenda, as dictated by one political party that now holds the power in the White House and in our national legislature.

-But these they're proud Americans who never quit getting back up when they're down, and they don't take dictates from another party based on partisan force feeding.
+But they're proud Americans who never quit getting back up when they're down, and they don't take dictates from another party based on partisan force feeding.

 This trial will tear this country apart, perhaps like we have only seen once before in our history.

-And to help the nation heal, we now learn that the House managers in their wisdom have hired a movie company and a large law firm to create, manufacture, and splice for you a package designed by experts to chill and horrify you and our fellow Americans.
+And to help the nation heal, we now learn that the House managers, in their wisdom, have hired a movie company and a large law firm to create, manufacture, and splice for you a package designed by experts to chill and horrify you and our fellow Americans.

 They want to put you through a 16-hour presentation over two days, focusing on this as if it were some sort of blood sport.